UniqueNetwork/unique_docs/docs/sdk/index.md

 However, Substrate Client can also be used with any network based on the [Substrate framework](https://substrate.io) - main modules (extrinsics, balance, query, sign, etc.) will work with them.

 Substrate Client is a low-lower connection tool that is easier than the WSS connection, but it requires more development and infrastructure support than SDK or Substrate REST.

-You can review the Substrate Client deeper in its [repository](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client).

 ## How to install